habitat-sh/sample-node-app/README.md

 **Note** - the origin name you enter during setup will need to be added to the plan.sh file mentioned in the next section.

-### Building the Package:
+### Building the Package
-You'll see a directory called habitat.
-Open the habitat/plan.sh file:
+From the `/habitat` directory in this repo, open the habitat/plan.sh file:

 Your habitat/plan.sh should look like this:
 ```sh